Industry Academia Partnership Programme

 Formation of deep, strategic bilateral partnerships between industry and academia around application-inspired engineering research and innovation which aims to solve economic and social development challenges faced by Thailand or globally; and

 Improved industry-academia interface to help systemically foster deeper engagement amongst actors in the innovation eco-systems of both countries and create different models of industry-academic engagement for wider sharing and adoption.

 The lead applicant will be an individual at a Thai university which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
 Co-applicants must include at least one local industry partner and at least one UK university or research institution partner.
 Additional partners are not obliged but are encouraged, especially the involvement of UK industry partners.

-Applications aligned to Thaiand 4.0 strategy are particularly encouraged.
+Applications aligned to Thailand 4.0 strategy in action for strengthening competitiveness of industry in the Eastern Economic Corridor (EEC) are particularly encouraged.

 Industry partners are defined broadly and may be institutions of any size within private, public or NGO sectors.

 As a result of the call, a series of grants in the range of GBP £10,000 to GBP £50,000 will be issued.
 The project duration will not exceed 24 months, including all project activities and final reporting.
-The proposed start date for the project must be within February or March 2018 and all projects, including submission of reports, must be completed by end of February 2020.
+The proposed start date for the project must be within April 2018 and all projects, including submission of reports, must be completed by end of April 30th 2020.